-The biggest hope for a new year is growth.
+The biggest hope for a new year is growing your business.
 That’s what most New Year’s Resolutions are about, people want to grow.
 Grow their business, grow their income, personal growth.
-Growth doesn’t happen by accident though, you need to plant seeds.
+Growing your business doesn’t happen by accident though, you need to plant seeds.
 For an entrepreneur, the seeds of growth are plans for the future, and January is the perfect time to make them.

 Seed #1: Make a New Year Business Plan

 Do you have a business plan, written down and in your desk drawer?
 If not, you should.
 This particular business plan doesn’t need to be a formal document, it can be a very personal one.
 It should lay out all of your plans and dreams for the future, in your own words.

 In your business plan, you want to summarize exactly what your business is, determine your ideal clients, figure out your marketing strategy, and work out the financial details of the year.
 If you already have one written up, just update it.
 If you don’t, then maybe you would like to download this free business plan template to see what it’s all about.